What is the PDC European Tour?

 Huge boost to a player’s world ranking

 The results of the European Tour counts towards the PDC Order of Merit which forms the darts world rankings, and the Pro Tour Order of merit which gives the top players access to major tournaments like the World Championships, Grand Prix and Matchplay.
-The currently the prize money for each of the 14 events in the 2025 season is £175,000, with £30,000 going to the winner and £12,000 to the runner up.
-All qualifiers are guarenteed £1,500.
+The currently the prize money for each of the 15 events (increased from 14 in 2025) in the 2026 season is £230,000, with £35,000 going to the winner and £15,000 to the runner up.
+All qualifiers are guarenteed £2,000.

 6 time winner and 6 time runner up on the Euro tour Michael Smith will be targetting a good european darts season as he aims to climb back up the rankings